monsoonmaelstrom/book2/book2.md

 “Hazel wasn’t going to have you come take care of her head, and if something happens to her…”

 “Really, sis?
 You were going to roll the dice with that head injury?”
-Alex asks, turning a withering stare on me that clearly indicates he’s reevaluating how intelligent he thinks I am.
+Alex asks, turning a withering stare on me which clearly indicates he’s reevaluating how intelligent he thinks I am.

 “I wasn’t thinking clearly?”
 I try half-heartedly.